kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

      in the unschedulable queue.

 2. **`PlacementFeasible`:**
-   Executed at each level (for both leaf and nested parent `PodGroupInfo` objects) during in-memory simulation to determine if a group satisfies active member constraints.
+   Executed for each `PodGroupInfo` node in the popped hierarchy tree under the recursive `podGroupSchedulingDefaultAlgorithm` routine during in-memory simulation to determine if a group satisfies active member constraints.
    Under this KEP, we extend the existing `PlacementFeasible` checker implementation to support `PodGroupInfo` representing `CompositePodGroups`:
    * **For a leaf `PodGroup`:** We do not introduce any changes.
-The implementation relies on the pre-existing behavior where both in-memory scheduled member pods and remaining pending member pods in queue are evaluated against `minCount` to return `Success`, `Unschedulable`, or `UnschedulableAndUnresolvable`.
+The implementation relies on the pre-existing behavior, evaluating in-memory scheduled member pods and remaining pending member pods in the queue against `minCount` to return `Success`, `Unschedulable`, or `UnschedulableAndUnresolvable`.
-   * **For a `CompositePodGroup`:** We recursively evaluate the sum of in-memory scheduled child groups and the remaining admissible child groups against the parent's `minGroupCount` threshold:
+   * **For a `CompositePodGroup`:** We evaluate the in-memory scheduled child groups and remaining admissible child groups against the parent's `minGroupCount` threshold:
      - **`Success`:** Returned if in-memory scheduled child groups $\ge$ `minGroupCount`.
      - **`Unschedulable`:** Returned if in-memory scheduled child groups <